SirLynix/obs-kinect/README.md

 ## (KinectV1) It takes a lot of time to show something

 Kinect v1 takes indeed a lot of time to initialize itself and to change the running mode.
 As far as I know this is from the Kinect/Microsoft SDK and I can't do much against it.
 As far as my tests went, it may take up to 10-15s before showing up something.

 Note: if you enabled the green-screen effect with a body filter, try to move away from the Kinect to let it detect your body and then come back.

+## (KinectV1) Why does the LED blink?

+It seems to be a difference between Kinect for 360 (v1) and Kinect for Windows (v1+) (see https://github.com/SirLynix/obs-kinect/issues/68).
+Unfortunately I don't think there's much I can do about it.

 ## (KinectV3) What are depth modes?

 The Azure Kinect supports multiple depth modes (see [Azure Kinect Hardware specifications](https://docs.microsoft.com/en-us/azure/kinect-dk/hardware-specification#depth-camera-supported-operating-modes)).
 Theses will affect the depth field of view and range.

-NFOV unbinned is a good default, but you can try to play with them to see what works best for you (be warned that WFOV unbinned limit the framerate to 15Hz).
+NFOV unbinned is a good default, but you can try to play with them to see what works best for you (be warned that WFOV unbinned limits the framerate to 15Hz).

 Passive IR only works with infrared stream.